pgs17/Plastic-FC/Readme.md

 ## Yolov8 Object Detection Project

-A Computer Vision project that allows you to detect Plastic from the river after taking images from drone and gives you the location of plastic for removal purpose
+A Computer Vision project that allows you to detect Plastic from the river after taking images from drone and gives you the location of plastic for removal purpose and minimising water pollution

 ## Theme

 Computer Vision and Object Detection

 ## Problem Statement
+  Develop a reliable and efficient AI-based object detection model using drone images to detect plastic waste in rivers and demonstrate a feasible solution/system architecture for implementation, ultimately reducing the negative impact of plastic pollution on the environment and human health.

 ## Objective